Continuing Education Information

 Exemptions are available (pursuant to California Code of Regulations, Title 16, §1397.62) for the following reasons:

 - total physical or mental disability of the psychologist for a period of at least one year,

 - total physical or mental disability of an immediate family member for at least one year where the psychologist has total responsibility for the care of that family member, or

 A licensee may request a reasonable accommodation according to the Americans with Disabilities Act which would exempt them from the on-site participation requirement.

-If a licensee wishes to request an exemption or reasonable accommodation, they should send a written request to the Board (to the letterhead address or via e-mail to firstname.lastname@example.org), with supporting documentation from a licensed physician and surgeon or, in the case of a mental disability, a licensed psychologist or board certified or board eligible psychiatrist.
+If a licensee wishes to request an exemption or reasonable accommodation, they should send a written request to the Board at 1625 North Market Blvd., Suite N-215, Sacramento, CA 95834 or via e-mail to email@example.com, with supporting documentation from a licensed physician and surgeon or, in the case of a mental disability, a licensed psychologist or board certified or board eligible psychiatrist.

 If a license is inactive, the licensee must provide proof of 36 hours of CE in order to reactivate.
-They must be completed in the 24 months immediately preceding reactivation.
-Additional information regarding reactivation can be obtained is on the reactivation form, which can be accessed on the Board’s Web site.
+The hours must be completed in the 24 months immediately preceding reactivation.
+Additional information regarding reactivation can be found in Reactivating an Inactive License or on the License Reactivation Application Form.

 For more information regarding continuing education, see §§1397.60 through 1397.70 in the California Code of Regulations (CCR), Title 16.